ndesamuelmbah/MqttPythonTest/readme.md

 `BROKER_IP_ADDRESS`
 And when I needed to test on the broker itself, I used the locahost saved in environment variables as `LOCALHOST`

+I have also saved my test usernames and passwords in environment in `username password pairs` such that when I run a script, if I pass a username, it will get the password for that username and use it for authentication.

+Thank you.